 Kate Couch/ The Broadside

 It’s no secret that young Millennials and Gen Z are a little bit more concerned about their carbon footprint and the waste they put into the world than the generations before them.
-Rightfully so, as the generations before us have left us with a multitude of problems when it comes to the environment.
-Be this as it may, many of us have a want and desire to help, which can sometimes be overthrown by not knowing what we can do or not knowing how to help the environment.
+Rightfully so, as generations before have left a multitude of problems when it comes to the environment.
+Be this as it may, many want and desire to help, which can sometimes be overthrown by not knowing what we can do or not knowing how to help the environment.

-Below are products that you can get that are zero waste and some ideas to help you reduce your carbon footprint in your day-to-day life.
+Below are products that are zero waste and some ideas to help reduce carbon footprint in everyday life.

-The easiest and most simple way to reduce your carbon footprint is to simply drive as least as possible.
-Taking alternative modes of transportation is proven time and time again to reduce your carbon footprint.
+The easiest and most simple way to reduce carbon footprint is to simply drive as least as possible.
+Taking alternative modes of transportation is proven time and time again to reduce carbon footprint.
 According to the Conservation Law Foundation, “Across the US, vehicle exhaust accounts for 55% of nitrogen oxides, and 60% of carbon monoxide emissions.”
-By simply riding your bike, taking the bus, or even carpooling you’re helping lower the emissions that your car is putting into the environment.
+By simply riding a bike, taking the bus, or even carpooling it will help lower the emissions that a car is putting into the environment.

 (If you’re interested more on the topic of cars and lowering carbon emissions consider watching this video )

-It’s tempting, especially as college students, to want to use paper plates, paper towels, makeup wipes, baby wipes, Q-tips, flossers, plastic utensils, and straws, as well as many others.
-However, these things are horrible for the environment and for your wallet quite frankly.
+It’s tempting, especially as college students, to want to use paper plates, paper towels, makeup wipes, baby wipes, Q-tips, flossers, plastic utensils and straws.
+However, these things are horrible for the environment.
 There are many reusable alternatives to all the products listed above.
 The Washington Post says that there are over 25 billion q-tips used each year!

-Obviously making the switch to reusable cups, utensils, and plates will save you money and if you follow the simple trick of “dirty a dish wash a dish’’ you won’t have a buildup of dishes at the end of the day.
-As far as easily reusable products you can switch, here are my recommendations for the best alternatives-
+Obviously making the switch to reusable cups, utensils, and plates will save money and by following the simple trick of “dirty a dish wash a dish’’ there won’t be a buildup of dishes at the end of the day.
+As far as easily reusable products some can switch, here are some recommendations for the best alternatives-

 - Make-up wipes (Rounds + Micellar water)